CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .arch ARCHITECTURE

 This pseudo-operation should to be at begin of source.
 Set GPU architecture.
-One of following architecture can be set: GCN1.0, GCN1.1, GCN1.2.
+One of following architecture can be set:
+SI, VI, CI, VEGA, GFX6, GFX7, GFX8, GFX9, GCN1.0, GCN1.1, GCN1.2 and GCN1.4.

 ### .ascii